| Local Market

 Q8.
 What is the role of a National Oil Company (NOC)?

 Most countries with significant petroleum commercial discoveries have established an NOC whose objective is to increase and optimize the national benefits from the petroleum development and to ensure an active role at the commercial level.

-Lebanon has established a strong legislative framework
+Lebanon has a modern, clear, predictable, and published legislative framework

 © 2017.
 Lebanese Petroleum Administration.
 All Rights Reserved.